 In general, males are more likely to abuse all types of substances at a higher rate than females.
 Approximately 12% of all males over the age of 12 have a substance use disorder, while about 6.5% of females over the age of 12 have a drug problem.
 Females, however, are more likely to overdose and experience relapse after receiving treatment than men.

 There are distinct differences between males and females in the area of heroin abuse in particular.
 Females struggling with heroin abuse and addiction are more likely to abuse a smaller amount for shorter times.
 They are also less likely to inject heroin.

 Heroin addiction statistics reveal that even though males still abuse heroin at a higher rate than females, there has been a large increase in female users.
 There was a dramatic increase in females using heroin from 2002-04 to 2011-13.
 Females are often influenced by their partners regarding drug use, especially other men in their lives.
 This is particularly true regarding whether they inject heroin or use it in another capacity.

 According to the Rand Group, heroin use has been rising among all racial and ethnic groups in recent years.
 During the last decade, however, there have been general changes regarding who is most likely to abuse heroin.
 There has been a dramatic rise in heroin use and addiction among those who identify as white.
 Those who identify as Hispanic generally have the lowest heroin addiction and overdose deaths.

 Generalized statistics reveal that Asian Americans have the lowest drug abuse and addiction levels of all races and ethnicities.
-The total population has a substance abuse rate of 7.4%, while Asians have a rate of 4.8%.
+The total population has a substance use disorder rate of 7.4%, while Asians have a rate of 4.8%.

 Heroin Statistics by Education Level and Employment Status